 Installation guide

-Sedge is currently only available for Linux and macOS, and both amd64 and arm64 architectures.
-You can use any of the following methods to install Sedge:
+Sedge is currently available only for Linux, macOS, and Windows, for amd64 and arm64 architectures.
+You can use any of the following methods to install Sedge::

-Downloading any binary from the internet comes with the risk of downloading files which malicious, third-party actors have injected with malware.
-All users should check that they are downloading the correct, clean binary, from a reputable source.
+Downloading any binary from the internet risks downloading files that malicious, third-party actors have injected with malware.
+All users should check that they download the correct, clean binary from a reputable source.

-- Download correct binary for the machine you want to use for Sedge from the releases page, i.e choose the correct target OS / Arch.
-For example: if your machine is a Intel / M1 mac then download the
+1. Download the correct binary for the machine you want to use for Sedge from the releases page, i.e. choose the correct target OS / Arch.
+For example: if your machine is an Intel / M1 mac then download the darwin-amd64 / darwin-arm64 binary.
+You can also download the binary from the CLI (command line interface) or Terminal with curl and wget:

 curl -L https://github.com/NethermindEth/sedge/releases/download/v<VERSION>/sedge-v<VERSION>-<OS>-<ARCH> --output sedge

-- Open a console or terminal instance on the directory in which you downloaded the binary.
+1. Open a console or terminal instance on the directory you downloaded the binary.

-so you can execute Sedge from any directory using the terminal.
-Trysedge --help
+4. (Optional) Put the binary in your PATH with cp <binary> /usr/local/bin/sedge so you can execute Sedge from any directory using the Terminal.
+Try sedge --help now.

 Using Homebrew